mi2ebi/notoize/README.md

 ## Beware:

-- There is currently a ~1hr delay that will be optimized in the future
 - no config options yet
 - Sometimes outputs FangsongKSSRotated instead of CJK.
 - Fetches CJK when encountering emoji